provider image

 Psoriatic arthritis (PsA) is a lifelong autoimmune condition that can cause inflammation in the skin (psoriasis), joints, spine, and tendons.
 About 30% of people who have psoriasis also have PsA.

-There is no cure for PsA (yet!), but there are many medications to keep it controlled.
+There’s no cure for PsA yet.
+But there are many medications to manage it.
 The goal of PsA treatment is to find medication that treats all of your symptoms: psoriasis rashes, joint pain, and tendon problems.

 Even with great medications, PsA flares sometimes happen.
 This is when symptoms temporarily worsen.
-The good news is that learning about what can trigger PsA flares and how to prevent them is one way you can take control of your PsA.
+Learning about what can trigger flares and how to recognize them can help you take control of your PsA.
+It’s also helpful to know what to do when you have one.

 SPECIAL OFFER